Sessions

 A session ends when:

-- WebSocket disconnects and doesn't reconnect
+diosc('auth', null) - WebSocket disconnects and doesn't reconnect

 - Session timeout is reached (configurable)

-- User explicitly ends the session
+- User explicitly starts a new session

 Session Context